 Exclude Name Suffixes from Routing to a Local Forest

-You can use Active Directory Domains and Trusts to exclude name suffixes from routing to a local forest.
+You can use the Active Directory Domains and Trusts snap-in to exclude name suffixes from routing to a local forest.

 To exclude name suffixes from routing to a local forest